scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

 ~> **Important:** Updates to `init_settings` will recreate the Database Instance.

 - `settings` - (Optional) Map of engine settings to be set.
 Using this option will override default config.
-Available settings for your engine can be found on scaleway console or fetched using [rdb engine list route](https://developers.scaleway.com/en/products/rdb/api/#get-1eafb7)

 - `tags` - (Optional) The tags associated with the Database Instance.